symeta/dw-prototyping/README.md

         }
     }'
 ```
-the json formate response is as below.
+the json format response is as below.

 ```json
 {